 Whisk together the Sauce ingredients in a small bowl.

 Drizzle oil in a non stick fry pan and heat over medium high heat (or just under, if your stove runs hot).
-Place salmon in the pan, and cook the first side for 3 minutes.
-Turn, then cook the other side for 2 minutes, or to taste.
+Place salmon in the pan, and cook the first side for 3 - 4 minutes until golden.
+Turn, then cook the other side for 2 - 3 minutes or until golden.

 Remove onto serving plates.